-Digging for the Truth About Navicular Syndrome (Updated 12-28-05) Pete Ramey
+Digging for the Truth about Navicular Disease (and Syndrome) 12-28-05 Pete Ramey

 As one of these farriers who has come to think of restoring comfort and usability to navicular horses as a routine task, I am writing this article in hopes of familiarizing others with the current and very successful ways we are dealing with the problem.
 Understanding what the real problems are is 99 percent of the battle.

-At the forefront of veterinary research on the way naturally shaped hooves are supposed to function, is Dr. Bowker of Michigan State University.
-He has identified the heel first landing as the most important element of hoof function and more importantly; hoof development.
-He teaches that as the hoof impacts the ground heel first, the hoof expands and the solar dome descends, thus dramatically increasing the volume of the hoof capsule.
+At the forefront of veterinary research on the way naturally shaped hooves are supposed to function, is Robert Bowker, VMD, PhD of Michigan State University.
+He has identified heel-first landing as the most important element of hoof function and more importantly - of internal hoof development.
+He teaches that as the hoof impacts the ground heel-first, the hoof expands and the solar dome descends/flattens, thus dramatically increasing the volume of the hoof capsule.
 This sudden increase in volume creates a vacuum, which sucks blood into the hoof capsule.
-The movement of blood not only nourishes the living hoof, but acts as a very important hydraulic shock absorber.
-[Hemodynamics; Bowker.
-You can link directly to his published works from my "Links" page if my lay interpretations don't suit your fancy] This is quite the opposite from the way most of us were taught.
+The extra movement of blood is not so-much required to nourish the living hoof -- instead it acts as a very important hydraulic shock absorberhttp://www.hoofrehab.com/Gelpad.html.
+This is quite the opposite from the way most of us were taught.
 I was once taught to view the frog as something similar to a pump bulb for an outboard motor or a blood pressure cuff, with the frog squeezing out blood on impact.
-Either way, we’ve known for years that the hooves themselves aid in circulation, but the huge difference between the new and old theories, is that the expansion and function of the entire hoof capsule is harder to obtain than the simple squeezing of the frog, and since we now know how important this expansion is to shock absorption and longevity; much more important.
+Either way, we’ve known for years that the hooves themselves aid in circulation, but the huge difference between the new and old theories, is that the expansion and function of the entire hoof capsule is harder to obtain than the simple squeezing of the frog, and since we now know how important this expansion is to shock absorption and longevity - much more important.

-Enter Dr. James Rooney of the American College of Veterinarian Pathologists.
+Enter James Rooney, DVM of the American College of Veterinarian Pathologists.
 He specializes in the post mortem study of horses.
 Although everyone I’ve ever known who owns more than ten horse books owns his book The Lame Horse and every veterinarian has had access to his research papers and textbooks for decades, his startling findings on navicular bone changes have gone largely unnoticed by the farrier and veterinary communities.
 I hope to change that.

 We’ve known for many years that some horses with navicular bone changes are perfectly sound, while many horses without such damage to the navicular bone show severe lameness at the back of the foot.
-It has long been assumed, though that damage to the navicular bone happened first, either because of a mysterious degenerative disease, a lack of circulation, or as I stated in my book (Making Natural Hoof Care Work For You) the result of the body reacting to unnatural pressure in that region.
-I can still buy two out of those three as being part of what’s happening (the degenerative disease part is dead wrong for sure).
+It has long been assumed, though that damage to the navicular bone happened first, either because of a mysterious degenerative disease, a lack of circulation, or the result of the body reacting to unnatural pressure in that region.
+I can still buy two out of those three as being part of what’s happening (the degenerative disease part is wrong for sure).
 It has long been assumed that the pain of navicular syndrome is being caused by the friction on the already damaged navicular bone by the deep flexor tendon.
 It was assumed that this friction with a rough surface then damaged the deep flexor tendon.
-I wondered years ago how this could be so.
-It would increase pain dramatically if this were the case, for a horse to voluntarily land toe first.
-The only way he could move this way, would be to hang all of his weight by the deep flexor in the very pulley system that is supposed to be hurting him!
+I wondered years ago how this could be so -- if this were the case, it would increase pain dramatically for a horse to voluntarily land toe-first.
+The only way he could move this way, would be to hang all of his weight by the deep flexor tendon in the very pulley system that is supposed to be hurting him!
 Heel-first impact is actually how a horse would ease pressure on the flexor tendons.

-During normal, heel first locomotion, the deep flexor tendon is quickly tightened by the descending fetlock joint.
+During normal, heel-first locomotion, the deep flexor tendon is quickly tightened by the descending fetlock joint.
 At the same time, the coffin joint is rotating forward toward breakover, and is loosening the deep flexor.
-In a toe first landing however, the descending fetlock joint is still tightening the tendon just after impact, but after the toe impacts the ground, then heel rocks downward, tightening the tendon at the same time.
-Understand that in a heel first landing we have one pulley tightening as the other is releasing tension, but with a toe first landing, both pulleys are tightening at the same time.
+In a toe-first landing however, the descending fetlock joint is still tightening the tendon just after impact, but after the toe impacts the ground, then heel rocks downward, tightening the tendon at the same time.
+Understand that in a heel first landing we have one pulley tightening as the other is releasing tension, but with a toe-first landing, both pulleys are tightening at the same time.
 Far greater force is directed to the navicular pulley than was ever intended by nature.
-This is a very big difference; adding greatly to the force applied to the tendon and navicular bone.
+This is a very big difference, adding greatly to the force applied to the tendon and navicular bone.
 This force is of course dramatically increased if the unnatural movement is occurring on a hard surface.
 Greater force means greater friction, and the continued repeat of this insult causes damage to the region.
 These are major findings that Dr. Rooney has known and documented for years in scientific papers and in veterinary textbooks.
 (The earliest publication I have found was 1974!)

 This lost information goes neatly hand in hand with the newer research from Dr. Bowker.
 He has studied the back of the equine foot extensively.
 When a horse is born, all four feet are the same microscopically.
 Their development is incomplete; physical stimulation is supposed to finish the job.